Notifications

 Grant funding

-As of September 2020, we now use the weighted moving average method for almost all K to 12 education grants.
+We use the average enrolment methodology for almost all K to 12 education grants.

-This calculates average enrolment by assigning a larger weighting to the more recent year's enrolment than weighting on the previous year’s enrolment.
-This makes it easier for school boards to predict enrolment and minimizes school authorities having to adjust their revenue forecasts or staffing levels throughout the school year.
+From the 2020/21 school year to the 2024/25 school year, a 3-year average was calculated by assigning a larger weighting to the more recent year's enrolment than weighting on the previous year’s enrolment.
+This made it easier for school authorities to predict enrolment and minimized the needs to adjust their revenue forecasts or staffing levels throughout the school year.

-Alberta's updated education funding model reduces red tape and gives more flexibility to school authorities to determine how best to invest taxpayer dollars.
-The model reduced the number of grants from 36 in the previous framework to 15.
+Alberta's education funding model minimizes red tape and gives flexibility to school authorities to determine how best to invest taxpayer dollars.
+The model, introduced in 2020, reduced the number of grants from 36 in the previous framework to 15.

 These 15 major grants fit into 5 categories: